jojorb/mapbox-datasets-remote-schema/readme.md

 ## Insert Sample Data

-Go to SQL tab to ass some very basic user id and coordinates into a new `user_location` table.
+Go to SQL tab to add some very basic user id and coordinates into a new `user_location` table.
 Change users coordinates according to your mapbox datasets, we will query data informations in a 3000 meters radius.

 ```sql